bvn-architecture/BVN_Office_Staging/README.md

  - & *ProposedFloorplan.png*

-There are also the orange zones and the clipping planes (i.e. where the above images are split up) included in the *MasterFloorplan.ai* Illustrator file.
+And one illustrator file that can be used to edit the different zonings (orange areas and where the floorplans are split up):

+ - *MasterFloorplan.ai*

 If you'd like to edit one of the base images, just open it up in photoshop, and as long as the size of the image remains the same your edits should work like you'd expect them to.

-If you make any edits to the data inside the illustrator file for the website, firstly make sure that the **Zones**, **clippaths**, & **Background** layers are visible.
+If you'd like to edit the zonings inside the illustrator file for the website, open up the illustrator file and edit the zones or clipping planes as you'd like.
+When you want to save your changes, make sure that the **Zones**, **clippaths**, & **Background** layers are visible.
 After that, you'll need to **File > Save As** the image as an SVG file.
 Make sure the settings are the same as these:

 ![Missing Image](doc_images/SVGsettings.png)